 Global Launch: Global Launch is an intensive English as a second language program, which prepares students for academic work at the university level.
 Students may enter the appropriate level classes several times during the year.
 Fees are separate from ASU tuition 480-965-2376.

-Curriculum Development and Support is designed to assist in enhancing the quality of writing and critical thinking skills of university students.
 The Writing Center provides students with one on one and group tutoring in writing skills.
-The Writing Center is located in UASB 140 or contact 480-965-4272.
+The Writing Center is located in Hayden Library, C-52 or contact 480-965-4272.